100 Notable alumni of

 -

-Omi Vaidya is an American actor of Indian descent who works in Bollywood films.
-He is best known for his performance as Chatur Ramalingam or "Silencer" in the 2009 buddy-drama film, 3 Idiots.
+Omi Vaidya is an American actor in Hindi cinema.
+He is best known for his performance as Chatur Ramalingam or "Silencer" in the 2009 comedy-drama film, 3 Idiots.
 In addition, Vaidya has played roles on The Office and Arrested Development.
 Omi has directed many short films and worked as a feature film editor.
 He has also appeared in a number of commercials and works as a producer.

 -